Above: Captain Judy Rice stands next to the Citation Mustang in which she broke a world speed record.

 “We were all aware that I was on the clock; I had to beat 2 hours and 30 minutes for a record success.”

 Once on Reykjavik tower, the controllers welcomed us with reassurance that they were ready as the landing official record keepers.
-Entering the small FBO (office, known as Fixed Base Operator), the tall Danish man greeted me excitedly shaking my hand giving premature congratulations.
-He exclaimed in a similar Danish accent with, “Congratulations, Captain Judy Rice, you record-breaker!”
+Entering the small FBO (Fixed Base Operator), the tall Danish man greeted me excitedly shaking my hand giving premature congratulations.
+He exclaimed in a similar Danish accent, “Congratulations, Captain Judy Rice, you record-breaker!”
 It seemed all of the Reykjavik crew were elated at being part of my FAI, NAA record.
-It would be months later before knowing if I were awarded this record.
+It would be months later before knowing if I were officially awarded this record.

 How is aircraft speed measured compared to a car?

 Regardless of record setting, cruising in a jet, or a small training aircraft speed is measured differently compared to a car.
 A car’s speed is defined as miles per hour (mph) and an aircraft in mph, knots (kts), or Mach.
 There are different variations on these speeds depending on temperature, wind, and pressure.
 The airspeed a pilot reads right of the instrument is called indicated airspeed (IAS).
 Calibrated airspeed (CAS) is indicated airspeed corrected for installation errors of either the pitot tube or static port.
 The errors must be accountable when IAS does not equal CAS.